 Featured In The News

-The Ryman National Enterprise Challenge in Partnership with UCFB
+The National Enterprise Challenge in Partnership with Ryman

-The Ryman National Enterprise Challenge in Partnership with UCFB is part of the Inspirational Learning Group, whose aim is to provide innovative and enterprising off-timetable events for schools, colleges and universities; engaging, inspiring and motivating students to be the best they can be.
-The full year group programme has received high profile support from Theo Paphitis and Lord Sugar and businesses that include Ryman, University of Football Business (UCFB), Screwfix, NatWest Bank, Staffordshire University, Alton Towers, OCR, Gandys, NCS and TG Escapes.
+The National Enterprise Challenge is part of the Inspirational Learning Group, whose aim is to provide innovative and enterprising off-timetable events for schools, colleges and universities; engaging, inspiring and motivating students to be the best they can be.
+The full year group programme has received high profile support from Theo Paphitis and Lord Sugar, alongside major national businesses that include Ryman, University of Football Business (UCFB), Screwfix, NatWest Bank, Staffordshire University, Alton Towers, OCR, Gandys, NCS and TG Escapes.

 The full day challenge is scheduled on a date to suit each school and delivered by our engaging and inspirational expert team of first class facilitators.
 All resources and requirements are provided, enabling schools to simply enjoy the challenge.